 Challenging the decision

-If you are refused Attendance Allowance or it is awarded at a lower rate than you expected you can ask the DWP to look at the decision again.
+If you are refused Attendance Allowance or it is awarded at a lower rate than you expected you can ask the Department for Work and Pensions (DWP) (England, Wales & Scotland) or the Department for Communities (DfC) (Northern Ireland) to look at the decision again.
 You must do this before you appeal.
 This is called a mandatory reconsideration.